baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 without a user typing in a password.

-To setup password-less login via public key authentication, use the posting "XXX-howto-configure-ssh-public-key-authentication".
+To setup password-less login via public key authentication, use the posting "[HowTo: Configure SSH Public Key Authentication][XXX]".

-# Step 10: Boot Without Starting X Window - DONE
+# Step 10: Boot Without Starting X Window
 The Raspberry Pi's Jessie image is configured to automatically bring up the X Window graphics system and the supporting GUI (aka [X Window System Display Manager][28]).
 Generally, your not going to be using an RPi to support GUI's for users.